 Annual vacation – During this vacation the foreign worker may ask to visit his family overseas.
 The employing family may request a temporary work permit, and temporarily employ another foreign worker – but only one who is already in Israel.

 The private agency where the foreign worker is registered is not required to find a replacement when he is on vacation, and usually cannot promise that another foreign worker will be available at the right time.
 The agency may be able to find a worker just before the permanent worker leaves for his vacation, if luckily there is one whose employment has just been terminated.
-For the full article on obtaining an inter-visa for a foreign worker who wishes to go home for his annual vacation click here.

 Another solution is asking the worker himself to find a replacement.
 Other options are finding an Israeli worker or moving the elderly person temporarily into a nursing home.